 - Substitution: If you don’t have a granny smith apple, you can use any other type of apple you have on hand.
-Just keep in mind that the sweetness and tartness of the soup will be altered.
+Just keep in mind that the flavor of the apple (sweetness or tartness) will alter the taste of the soup.

 - Substitution: Trying to keep this vegetarian?
-Swap it out for vegetable stock!
+Swap it out for vegetable broth or stock!

 - Heavy Cream: This ingredient helps to make the soup creamy and velvety.